goloshubov/fconfig/README.md

 $ cd !$
 $ git clone https://github.com/goloshubov/fconfig   # or fork
 $ cd fconfig
-# - edit inventory and variables (inventories/, group_vars/, host_vars/), do not use file extension for inventories (in order to be able to use the whole directory)
+# - edit inventory and variables (inventories/, group_vars/, host_vars/),
+#   do not use file extension for inventories (in order to be able to use the whole directory)
 # - commit changes, and optionaly move it to your own repository if not already
-# - prepare your dotfiles repository, one or many, see 'files repos' section in README for details, as an example https://github.com/goloshubov/fconfig_files
+# - prepare your dotfiles repository, one or many
+#   see 'files repos' section in README for details, as an example https://github.com/goloshubov/fconfig_files

 # complete ansible installation,
 # for venv ansible installation by setting up ansible venv with requirements that will found in